ionvop/ivvbscript/README.md

 # ivvbscript (IonVop VBScript)
-A custom language to VBScript transpiler written in VBScript that focuses on hacky syntax at the cost of readability and intuitiveness.
+A VBScript transpiler written in VBScript for a programming language I made that focuses on hacky syntax at the cost of readability and intuitiveness.

 ## Usage